 Considering that in our holiday tradition, Santa Claus fills the stockings, this actually is a disservice to jolly old St. Nick.

 I mean, would Santa really bring you crappy toys just cause they fit in your stocking?

 This year I’m taking a different approach and brainstorming stocking stuffers that are inexpensive and can fit, but that do Santa’s gift-giving legend some justice.

 I’m thinking I’ll stick with the 4-gift pattern (if not theme) and do a smaller family game like uno or Spot It!, a favorite treat (mmm…Christmas tree Reese’s), a fun magazine or puzzle book that can be rolled up, and maybe a cheap gift card.

 Most stores have whole sections devoted to stocking stuffers…and most of it is junk.

 But if you’re struggling for ideas, it might at least help you brainstorm.

-Getting the Extended Family Onboard
+Getting the Entire Family Onboard

-They have their own traditions and expectations.
+They have their own holiday traditions and expectations.